 - You and your advisor or colleague should review in great detail and with multiple sets of eyes, each poster with the aid of a projector and whiteboard at least two weeks in advance of the presentation.
 Department staff are not responsible for mistakes contained in poster prints.
 Proofing is the sole responsibility of the requestor.
 Department staff can provide proofreading assistance upon request if their schedule allows for it.
 If department staff do provide assistance with proofreading the requestor should make an additional final check personally.

-- Print requests must be made and posters finalized at least three days in advance of when the poster is needed.
-Poster requests received less than three days in advance of due date are printed for a fee of $25.
+- Print requests must be made and posters finalized at least 3 days in advance of when the poster is needed.
 Allow 1 to 2 business days for printing.
 Print requests must be submitted before 2 p.m.
 Monday through Thursday to be eligible for same-day printing if the current queue allows for it; otherwise the request will be printed as soon as it reaches the top of the queue.
 Posters submitted after 2 p.m. on a Friday or prior to a holiday or closure will be processed on the next business day.

 - Posters charged to a grant or lab account will be assessed the full amount indicated on the order form.
 Pricing for additional posters or for extraneous requests are also listed on the order form.